Introduction

 Ontologies

-RaMP-DB contains ontology annotations, obtained from HMDB, which include the following categories: Biofluid and excreta, Organ and components, Subcellular location, Industrial applications, Source (e.g. plant/animal/microbial), Health Condition, Tissue and substructures.
+RaMP-DB contains ontology annotations for metabolites, obtained from HMDB, which include the following categories: Biofluid and excreta, Organ and components, Subcellular location, Industrial applications, Source (e.g. plant/animal/microbial), Health Condition, Tissue and substructures.

 The function getMetaFromOnto() retrieves metabolites that are associated with user-input ontology(ies).